gve-sw/gve_devnet_divided-combined_conference_rooms_webex_devices_macros/README.md

 IMPORTANT: Turn on the join_split_base macro on the Primary codec before turning it on in Secondary to give the macro a chance to set PIN 4 to the correct Join/Split state according to what is stored in permanent storage.
 Also, turn on only the join_split_base macro on each codec.
 DO NOT turn on the GMM_Lib macro, it is just a library included by the other two.

 NOTE: The macro will retrieve the setting for Video Monitors from each codec to validate it is not set to an illegal value (Auto, Triple or TriplePresentationOnly).
 After passing that validation, it will store it persistently in the Memory_Storage macro to properly handle join/split operations.
-If you decide you need to change the Video Monitor Settings on the codecs after initial installation, stop the join_split_base macro on both codecs, delete the Memory_Storage and then make the configuration change in the codec web interface.
+If you decide you need to change the Video Monitor Settings on the codecs after initial installation, switch the rooms to split mode, stop the join_split_base macro on both codecs, delete the Memory_Storage and then make the configuration change in the codec web interface.
 After that, perform initial setup again.

 ## Usage

-The macros are running and have done the initial configuration, you can switch room configurations from joined/combined to split/standalone by either triggering the wall switch with the divider wall between them or manually on the Touch10 or Navigator associated to the Primary codec as per configuration of the USE_WALL_SENSOR constant in join_split_base.js of the Primary codec.
+Once the macros are running and have done the initial configuration, you can switch room configurations from joined/combined to split/standalone by either triggering the wall switch with the divider wall between them or manually on the Touch10 or Navigator associated to the Primary codec as per configuration of the USE_WALL_SENSOR constant in join_split_base.js of the Primary codec.

 To trigger the automatic switching behavior between rooms when combined, either connec to a call or manually turn on SpeakerTrack on the quadcam.